 Talk to anyone who's just sold a home, and you'll probably see some eye-rolling as they recount how the supposed profits were undercut by one expense after another.
-But the results won't seem quite so shocking if you plan ahead.
+But the results won't seem quite so shocking if you know what to expect.

 In fact, if you start planning ahead of time, you may find ways to reduce some of the costs, perhaps by handling some tasks yourself or getting lots of competing bids for work.